Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 Hair growth basics

-The hair growth cycle can be influenced by everything from stress to metabolic function to nutrition and hormones.
-The hair growth cycle is as follows:
+This cycle is influenced by everything from stress to metabolic function to nutrition and hormones.
+It flows as follows:

 1. Anagen phase: This is when individual hairs actively grow and produce strong, thick strands.
-Typically, this phase lasts 2–7 years, and the presence of the hormone estrogen helps to prolong this phase.
+Typically, this phase lasts 2–7 years, and the presence of the hormone estrogen helps to prolong this phase (more on this later).
 At any given time, up to 90% of your hair is in the anagen phase.

 2. Catagen phase: This short transitional phase lasts about two to three weeks.
 During this time, the hair follicle starts to shrink and stops producing new hair, preparing the follicle for rest.